theo-armour/2020/pages/pandemic-precautions.md

 If somebody comes into a room or house with a mask on and then takes it off: feel safer because their C19 antennae are working.

+Even better, masks are not taken off until both parties have assessed the risk.

+## Identify travelers

+If somebody has been in a train, bus, airplane for several hours, they should be considered risky and treated as you would tra\eat strangers.

 ## Identify ventilation

 If you cannot see an open window or door that is open, then you are not sitting or standing in a safe place.
 Don't stay more than 15 minutes